qingqhua/CppDirectXRayTracing/README.md

 ## Resources
 The [Nvidia tutorial](https://github.com/NVIDIAGameWorks/DxrTutorials) has a code walk through document, make sure to check it.
-[SIGGRAPH 2018 Course](http://intro-to-dxr.cwyman.org/) Good explanation of integrate the shader for global illumination.
+[SIGGRAPH 2018 Course](http://intro-to-dxr.cwyman.org/) Good explanation of how to integrate the shader for global illumination.
 [Ray Tracing in One Weekend](https://raytracing.github.io/) The basic theory of GI.
 The first among the series introduced the basics of ray tracing, the third among the series introduces the Monte Carlo strategy.